-- Discover the diversity of research in the sub-disciplines of anthropology related to specific themes - Understand the theories, methods, and techniques used by anthropologists - Develop an understanding of the human place in nature from an anthropological perspective - Appreciate the relevance of anthropological knowledge and practices to society as a whole - Think critically about contemporary issues and debates - Enhance your comparative, analytic, and critical thinking skills through reading and written assignments
+- Discover the diversity of research in the sub-disciplines of anthropology related to specific themes - Understand the theories, methods, and techniques used by anthropologists - Develop an understanding of the human place in nature from an anthropological perspective - Appreciate the relevance of anthropological knowledge and practices to society as a whole - Think critically about contemporary issues and debates - Enhance your comparative, analytic, and critical thinking skills through reading and written assignments Required Materials and Texts:

-Required Course Materials:

 Sex, Food and Death - Anthropology 1AA3.
 Custom Course Kit for McMaster University.
-Oxford University Press.
-NOTE: This text is new, effective September 2017.
-Please DO NOT use or purchase any older versions of this text as the readings are completely different, and test questions are based upon the readings in the new text, not the old one.
+Oxford University Press, 2017.
+NOTE: This text is new, effective last September 2017.
+Please DO NOT use or purchase any versions of this text that are older than September 2017 as the readings are completely different, and test and assignment questions are based upon the readings in the new text, not older ones.
+Class Format: